suBOTai3/infinity-and-beyond/definitions/readme.md

 The definitions list below is in alphabetical order, with the exception of infinity, which is first and foremost because everything documented here

+## Bounded context
+A bounded context is a set.
+It has a boundary of sorts which can be generally or arbitrarily defined and observed.

 ## Conventions
 * When a definition is used, but sufficient language lacks or I need a better definition, then a question mark (?) will be placed next to the definition.
 Comments + PR's are welcome.